-Marco Sanudo of Naxos: Marco Sanudo was a nephew of Venetian Doge Enrico Dandolo and a participant in the Fourth Crusade.
-With his keen interest on the island of Naxos, he arrived at the harbor of Potamidides to the southwest of Naxos in 1207 along with eight galleys loaned to him by the Venetian arsenal.
-The locals put up a good fight but Marco Sanudo successfully captured the Greek fortress of Apalire after a five-week siege.
-Slowly moving forward he eventually managed to capture the entire island of Naxos as well as other Cycladic islands by 1209 and pronounced himself as the Duke of the Duchy of Archipelago in 1210 with Naxos as its capital.
+Marco Sanudo was a nephew of the Venetian Doge Enrico Dandolo and a participant in the Fourth Crusade.
+With his keen interest in the island of Naxos, he arrived at the harbor of Potamides in 1207, along with eight galleys loaned to him by the Venetian arsenal.
+The locals put up a fair fight, but Marco Sanudo successfully captured the Greek fortress of Apalyros after a five-week siege.
+Slowly moving forward, he managed to capture the entire island of Naxos as well as other Cycladic islands by 1209 and inaugurated himself the Duke of the Duchy of the Archipelago in 1210, with Naxos as its capital.

 Marco Sanudo fortified Naxos and divided it into 56 provinces.
-He introduced a feudal system whereby each of the provinces was distributed and assigned to those who had helped him in his crusade as well as those who came in from Venice to fulfill administrative duties.
-This system was quite easy to introduce as the local Greeks were already used to the Byzantine pronoia.
+He introduced a feudal system according to which each province was distributed and assigned to those who had helped him in his crusade as well as those who came in from Venice to fulfill administrative duties.
+This system was easy to introduce as the local Greeks were already used to the Byzantine pronoia system.

-Naxos was one of Marco Sanudo's favorite islands and he played a pivotal role in its subsequent history and culture.
-He made Naxos the administrative center of his duchy and it continued to be the state's nerve center until it fell under the Ottoman rule in 1566 A.D.
-Sanudo, with the help of a group of trained engineers built a wonderful specimen of medieval architecture, the Kastro.
+Naxos was one of Marco Sanudo's favorite islands.
+He played a pivotal role in its subsequent history and culture.
+He made Naxos the administrative center of his duchy and remained the state's center until it fell under Ottoman rule in 1566 AD.
+Sanudo, with the help of a group of trained engineers, built a wonderful specimen of medieval architecture, the Castle (Kastro).

-The Kastro was essentially a walled city within a pentagon-shaped defensive wall.
-Marco chose the highest point above sea level, a site of an ancient citadel to build the Kastro.
-At the center was located the Catholic cathedral and the Cagellaria or administrative tower.
+The Castle was essentially a walled city within a pentagon-shaped defensive wall.
+Marco chose the highest point above sea level, a site of an ancient citadel, to build the Castle.
+At the center lay a Catholic cathedral and the Cagellaria (or administrative tower).
 The nobles usually built their houses here.
-Originally there were five lookout towers of which only one remains today.
-The Kastro had three entrances, one to the north, one to the south and a third to the east of the Kastro.
+There were five lookout towers originally, out of which only one remains today.
+The Castle had three entrances, one to the north, one to the south, and a third to the east.